nazeerulhelmi/nazeerulhelmi/README.md

 📥 Connect with me at [linkedin](https://www.linkedin.com/in/nazeerulabdhalim/)

-📄 Do visit my portfolio's website at [nazeerulhelmi.github.io](https://nazeerulhelmi.github.io), although the projects can be found in the repositories here
+📄 Do visit my portfolio's website at [nazeerulhelmi.github.io](https://nazeerulhelmi.github.io), although the projects can be found in the repositories here too

 <!--
 ### Data Analytics Projects